cabforum/smime/SBR.md

 **Certificate Management Process**: Processes, practices, and procedures associated with the use of keys, software, and hardware, by which the CA verifies Certificate Data, issues Certificates, maintains a Repository, and revokes Certificates.

-**Certificate Policy**: A set of rules that indicates the applicability of a named Certificate to a particular community and/or PKI implementation with common security requirements.
+**Certificate Policy (or CP)**: A set of rules that indicates the applicability of a named Certificate to a particular community and/or PKI implementation with common security requirements.

 **Certificate Problem Report**: Complaint of suspected Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, or inappropriate conduct related to Certificates.

 **Certificate Revocation List**: A regularly updated time-stamped list of revoked Certificates that is created and digitally signed by the CA that issued the Certificates.

-**Certification Authority**: An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
+**Certification Authority (or CA)**: An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
 The term applies equally to both Root CAs and Subordinate CAs.

-**Certification Practice Statement**: One of several documents forming the governance framework in which Certificates are created, issued, managed, and used.
+**Certification Practice Statement (or CPS)**: One of several documents forming the governance framework in which Certificates are created, issued, managed, and used.

 **Certificate Profile**: A set of documents or files that defines requirements for Certificate content and Certificate extensions in accordance with [Section 7](#7-certificate-crl-and-ocsp-profiles). e.g. a Section in a CA’s CPS or a Certificate template file used by CA software.